-True indigo’s real name is indigofera tinctoria.
-In old times Greeks and Romans imported cakes of pigment called “indicum”, meaning “from India” and, interestingly, this lead to the term indigo.
+Indigo’s real name is indigofera tinctoria.
+In old times Greeks and Romans imported cakes of pigment called “indicum”, meaning “from India”, and this led to the term indigo.

-Indigo is a plant that produces a dark blue dye – we all know it as the colour used to colour blue jeans.
-It has the potential to turn hair from brown through to black when it goes over henna, but note that it will only ever stain the skin blue, not black.
+Indigo is a plant that produces a dark blue dye which we all know as the colour used to colour blue jeans.
+It turns hair brown through to black when it is applied after henna.
+Even 100% grey hair goes brown or black when indigo is applied after henna .
+However, it will only ever stain the skin blue, not black.
 Its’ botanical family is : Fabaceae (Leguminosae).
 Its’ species is: Indigofera.
 Indigo molecules in the leaves of the plant contain the dye which oxidises to dark blue.
 They are alkaline.
-They react with henna which is acidic to create incredible dark shades with interesting undertones of red, burgundy, orange, brown, and even stunning blue black.
+They react with henna which is acidic to create incredible dark shades with undertones of red, burgundy, orange, brown, and even stunning blue black.
 Note that alkalis and acids have different effects on the hair.
 Acids generally will harden and contract the hair, while alkalis generally will expand and soften the hair shaft.
-So henna and indigo go really well together and make a great team!
+So henna and indigo go really well together and make a great team !

 What the Books say about Indigo